-One commonly noted problem with GR is that it does not explain the apparent increasing expansion rate of the universe without the reintroduction of Einstein's abandoned cosmological constant Λ , or without the postulation of some form of phantom pressure called dark energy [25].
+One commonly noted problem with GR is that it does not explain the apparent increasing expansion rate of the universe without the reintroduction of Einstein's abandoned cosmological constant Λ , or without the postulation of some form of phantom substance called dark energy [25].
 To offer brief background, the idea that the cosmos is expanding is based on the big bang theory, a cornerstone of the standard or Λ CDM model of cosmology.
 This theory is governed by the Friedman-Lemaitre-Robertson-Walker (FLRW) metric, which for spherical co-moving coordinates in flat spacetime is written:

 $$ds^{2} = dt^{2} - a(t)(dr^{2} + r^{2}d\theta^{2} + r^{2}\sin^{2}\theta d\phi^{2})$$ where overdots mean derivatives with respect to the time coordinate t [26].
 The first of these equations is called the Friedman equation.
-Note that a(t), which is critical in that it defines the cosmic expansion rate, is determined not just by mass density ρ , but also by pressure density p, which is fixed by an auxiliary equation of state specifying p as a function of ρ .
-Using the standard forms of a(t), which increase monotonically with time, FLRW predicts that redshift increases with distance for unbound galaxies beyond our local cluster.
+Note that a(t), which defines the cosmic expansion rate, is determined not just by mass density ρ , but also by pressure density p, which is fixed by an auxiliary equation of state.
+Using standard forms of a(t) which increase monotonically with time, FLRW predicts that redshift increases with distance for galaxies beyond our local cluster.
 This redshift is considered to arise not at the galaxies themselves, which it would if it were a Doppler effect, but in the expanding space as photons traverse the cosmos on their way to the observer.